Background and purpose

 SSAFA’s policy on Donations Acceptance and Refusal

-The Council (or its delegated representatives) will accept any donation offered to SSAFA (save as described below in section 7.2 and 8).
+The Council (or its delegated representatives) will accept any donation offered to SSAFA (save as described below in section Refusal Criteria).

 The law allows practical and ethical factors to be considered where they are relevant to SSAFA’s objects, notwithstanding: